sndmnn/my-sandbox/repro/side-panels/README.md

 I would expect that when the sort configuration is updated, the `SortToDos` component would re-render and display the new sort configuration.
 However, this is not the case.
 The `ToDosList` is updated, and elements are sorted correctly, but the side panel doesn't re-render.

-What's confusing me is that if I place `SortToDos` directly in the parent component instead of pushing it as panel, it re-renders correctly.
+I know that `useSearchControls` is working correctly because if I place `SortToDos` directly in the parent component instead of pushing it as a panel, it re-renders correctly.

 ```tsx
 export default function ToDos() {